Sadiya: British period

-Sadiya was the extreme north-east frontier station of British Raj, in the Lakhimpur district of Eastern Bengal and Assam regions.
+Sadiya was the extreme north-east frontier station of the British Raj, in the Lakhimpur district of Eastern Bengal and Assam regions.
 On the opposite bank is a railway station that used to connect with the Assam-Bengal line of that era.
 Sadiya had been garrisoned by detachments of native infantry and military police, and was the base of a chain of outposts.
 There had a bazaar, to which the hill-men beyond the frontier—Mishmis, Abors, and Khamtis—used to bring down rubber, wax, ivory, and musk, to barter for cotton cloth, salt and metal goods.

 In 1943–44 there was a United States Army Air Force (USAAF) field at Sadiya which hosted the 89th Fighter Squadron of the 80th Group, headquartered at Nagaghuli, now Chabua Air Base of the Indian Air Force.

-Sadiya today serves as one of the district headquarters for Indian Red Cross Society.
+Sadiya today serves as one of the district headquarters for the Indian Red Cross Society.

-In 1882 Francis Jack Needham was appointed Assistant Political Agent for the British authorities after having served in the region as an assistant Superintendent of Police since 1876.
-He finally retired from service in 1905 after spending his life exploring above the Brahmaputra river and writing a treatise on the grammar of Miri, Singpho, and Khamti languages.
-He was awarded the Gill memorial medal in 1887 and made a fellow of The Royal Geographical Society in 1889.
-His main purpose in life was exploration partly in order to try and discover the source of the Brahmaputra river.
-His award of the Gill memorial Medal and F.R.G.S. was for penetrating into the Zayul Valley and into Tibet from Assam.
+In 1882, Francis Jack Needham was appointed Assistant Political Agent for the British authorities after having served in the region as an assistant Superintendent of Police since 1876.
+He finally retired from service in 1905 after spending his life exploring above the Brahmaputra River and writing a treatise on the grammar of Miri, Singpho, and Khamti languages.
+He was awarded the Gill Memorial Medal in 1887 and made a fellow of the Royal Geographical Society in 1889.
+His main purpose in life was exploration, partly in order to try and discover the source of the Brahmaputra River.
+His award of the Gill Memorial Medal and F.R.G.S. was for penetrating the Zayul Valley and into Tibet from Assam.